- slide 1 of 2

-When considering movies, pick films that will appeal to the age group, as well as provide themes that can be discussed in class.
-For example, while an action film might hold the interest high school students; there may not be a plot with themes to discuss.
-However, a film such as Twilight from the book by Stephenie Meyer, can be used to discuss various themes, such as bullying, being different, coming of age, relationships, and unconditional love.
+When considering movies, pick films that will appeal to the age group and also provide themes that can be discussed in class.
+For example, while an action film might hold the interest of high school students, there may not be a plot with themes to discuss.
+However, a film such as Twilight from the book by Stephenie Meyer can be used to discuss various themes, such as bullying, being different, coming of age, relationships, and unconditional love.
 Another benefit of using a film that is made from a book is the ability to have students read the book as well as view the film.

 - slide 2 of 2

 Rationale: To utilize movie-based ESL lessons to strengthen, develop and practice all language skills.

 Movie and Book: This lesson will use the movie and book by the same name, Twilight.
 Students should each have a copy of the book written by Stephenie Meyer.
 The movie is easily obtained either through the school's library or at the local video store.

 Prior to Viewing: Before viewing the movie, have students read the book (hand out a vocabulary list that will aid them in their reading).
 Have students keep a reading log or an ESL journal, which can be reviewed in class daily.
 Have students brainstorm the various themes that play out in the story as they read the book.
 Have discussions on the themes, asking questions like, "What other stories have you read that are similar in theme to this story?" or "Why do you think the author picked the theme of bullying for this story?"